Snip3R69/nft.com-subdomain-takeover/README.md

 Contact: sahilbugade.2832@gmail.com

-The above task have been performed for security research purposes and will be released out buy NFT.com bug bounty program.
+The above task have been performed for security research purposes and will be released out by NFT.com bug bounty program.